MarcelineVQ/LootBlare/readme.md

-# Loot Blare 1.1.9
+# Loot Blare 1.1.10

 Loot Blare is a World of Warcraft addon originally designed **Turtle WoW**.
-The original version of this addon can be found [here](https://github.com/MarcelineVQ/LootBlare)

 This addon displays a pop-up frame showing items and rolls when a single uncommon+ item is linked in Raid Warning.
 Rolls are automatically sorted by type to streamline the master looter's workflow.